jamesdfurtado/weather-app/README.md

 ```

 ## **5. Open in Browser**
-Once the app starts, open your browser and go to:
+The app should automatically open your browser.
+If not copy the following link and open it in your preffered broweser:
 ```
 http://localhost:3000
 ```